usc-isi-i2/rltk/docs/scaling_and_optimization.rst

 Parallel processing
 -------------------

 If you have some compute-intensive procedures and your machine has more than one CPU core, `rltk.ParallelProcessor` is a tool to try.
-You can find more detailed information in its documentation, but in general, it encapsulates multiprocessing and multithreading to do parallel computing.
-More detailed usage is in API documentation :doc:`mod_parallel_processor`.
+You can find more detailed information in API documentation :doc:`mod_parallel_processor`, but in general, it encapsulates multiprocessing and multithreading to do parallel computing.

 .. code-block:: python